Matias-alt/RestApi-NodeJS-Mysql/README.md

-# RestApi
+# Description
-Rest api desarrollada en Node.js, teniendo como elementos un servidor express y acceso a distintos endpoints que apuntan a la base de datos BSALE
+Rest api developed in Node.js, having as elements an express server and access to different endpoints that point to the BSALE database

 # EndPoints